Welcome to Hertfordshire Walker

 After 80m you reach Swanland Road.
 Cross with care then take the footbridge (location - https://w3w.co/armed.dock.boot), North Mymms restricted byway 83 over the A1(M).

 On the other side you reach a junction in the track.
-Turn right then follow Love Lane, North Mymms restricted byway 3, for 160m NNW.
-Here your track becomes North Mymms BOAT 4 (byway open to all traffic) and bends to the left and then right then heads NW for 430m passing an old wind pump on the left (location - https://w3w.co/doing.visual.phones) to a junction in the track (location - https://w3w.co/atomic.lime.pots) where there is a bench if you need a rest.
+Turn right then follow Love Lane, North Mymms restricted byway 3, for 160m NNW at which point the track you are on becomes North Mymms BOAT 4 (byway open to all traffic).
+Head in a northwesterly direction for 430m passing an old wind pump on the left (location - https://w3w.co/doing.visual.phones).
+Continue to a junction in the track (location - https://w3w.co/atomic.lime.pots) where there is a bench if you need a rest.

-Here you take the left fork, now North Mymms bridleway 4, then head NW for another 270m to a crossing in the tracks (location - https://w3w.co/oddly.tips.noon).
+Take the left fork, North Mymms bridleway 4, then head NW for 270m to a crossing in the tracks (location - https://w3w.co/oddly.tips.noon).

-5: Turn right, now on North Mymms bridleway 1 then head NE for 770m until you reach the A1 (M).
-Here you turn left then follow North Mymms BOAT 5 NNW for 170m until you reach a footbridge (location - https://w3w.co/hedge.tour.forced).
+5: Turn right on North Mymms bridleway 1 then head NE for 770m until you reach the A1 (M).
+Turn left then follow North Mymms BOAT 5 NNW for 170m until you reach a footbridge (location - https://w3w.co/hedge.tour.forced).

 The Woodman Inn, Water End - a short detour from the route